Researchers develop new system to produce hydrogen fuel from sunlight and seawaterDecember 22, 2017

 Research team has developed a system that uses sunlight to produce hydrogen

 The new system is designed in a similar fashion to oil rigs.
 The floating system is equipped with solar panels that generate electricity for water electrolysis.
-In this way, the system can be sea, collecting the electricity its needs to split seawater into its base components of oxygen and hydrogen.
+In this way, the system can be sent out to sea, collecting the electricity its needs to split seawater into its base components of oxygen and hydrogen.
 This hydrogen is then stored for later use by fuel cells.
 Researchers note that the hydrogen fuel produced in this way is 99% pure, which will allow fuel cells to produce more electricity more efficiency when they use this hydrogen.

 Further research must be done before the new system can be considered ready for wide scale production

 Currently, the new system exists as a small-scale prototype.
 More research must be done before it can be scaled up to further showcase its capabilities.
 One of the priorities for the research team is to increase the system’s efficiency while also improving its electrodes.
-Researchers believe that the new system, if successful, will open up new opportunities for using renewable energy to produce hydrogen fuel, distancing the process from its reliance on fossil-fuels.
+Researchers believe that the new system, if successful, will open up new opportunities for using renewable energy to produce green hydrogen fuel, distancing the process from its reliance on fossil-fuels.

 Using renewable energy to produce hydrogen fuel is becoming a priority